adowlin/project-2-staycations/README.md

 - Frameworks, Libraries, Programs Used:
     - [Bootstrap v5.0](https://getbootstrap.com/docs/5.0):
-        - Used to help with styling, responsiveness & structure of site.
+        - Used to help with styling, responsiveness & structure of the site.
     - [JQuery v3.6.0](https://jquery.com/):
         - Used to help reduce complexity of JavaScript code in places.
     - [Google Fonts](https://fonts.google.com/):